jumokeoladimeji/faceposts/README.md

 ### To Upload Images
 * Create a Cloudinary account
 * Navigate to the dashboard, copy the following:

-- The base URL
+1. The base URL
-- API SECRET=7KM1CY9z8YSukY1B3_CGf24QToM
+2. API SECRET
-- API KEY=571114823812768
+3. API KEY
-- CLOUDINARY_URL
+4. CLOUDINARY_URL
-- CLOUDINARY NAME
+5. CLOUDINARY NAME
-- CLOUDINARY API BASE URL
+6. CLOUDINARY API BASE URL

 * Click on settings and navigate to the upload tab:
-- Copy the Upload Preset Name app name
+7. Copy the Upload Preset Name app name
-Click

 * Add details to your .env file